frullah/active_link_to/README.md

 # => <span class="active">Users</span>
 ```

-or you want to append it with hash (`#`) at the end of url, it will be useful when you use Turbolinks
+or you want to append it with hash (`#`) at the end of url to make the link does not reload the page when clicked
-and don't want load the page content when you click the link

 ```ruby
 simple_active_link_to 'Users', users_path, active_disable: :hash